 Welcome to our KES Consultant Spotlight Series.
-Our goal is to give you a glimpse into our experienced team members and their roles, while also providing fresh insight into current Cloud ERP trends and topics – all from a KES ERP consultant point of view.
+Our goal is to give you a glimpse into our experienced NetSuite consulting team while also providing fresh insight into current Cloud ERP trends and topics – all from a KES ERP consultant point of view.

 Featured Consultant: Sam Sanford, Member and Senior NetSuite ERP Consultant

 1. How would you describe your consulting role at KES?

 2. Can you tell us about your professional background?

 I started my career in public accounting as a Financial Statement Auditor with KraftCPAs, an affiliate of our firm and one of the largest, independent certified public accounting firms in Middle Tennessee.
 I enjoyed the work and the people, but eventually ended up transitioning to a recruiting role with Robert Half.
 Again, I enjoyed getting to know a lot of interesting people and being able to help them – a lot of times when they were in despair.
 Around that time, my wife and her best friend started an online retail business, and I started helping them on nights and weekends with setting up their accounting, website orders, inventory, etc., basically trying to find more efficient ways to handle the day-to-day tasks.
 I really enjoyed finding creative ways to solve the business challenges and increase efficiency, and I came to the realization that I might be able to get paid to do that type of work.
 While working at Robert Half, I became acquainted with the leadership team at KES through networking events, and fortunately, they gave me a chance to give this line of work a shot.

 3. What is your favorite thing about working with clients on NetSuite Cloud ERP implementations and projects?